Kotlin/kotlinx.serialization/docs-website/topics/serialization-serialize-builtin-types.md

 ```
 {kotlin-runnable="true"}

-> Unsigned numbers are currently only supported in the JSON format.
+> Although JSON preserves the full range of unsigned numbers, other serialization formats may handle them differently.
-> Other formats such as ProtoBuf and CBOR serialize these types using their signed counterparts internally.
+> For example, ProtoBuf and CBOR serialize these types using their signed counterparts.
 >
 {style="note"}